 For more information on this offense including the maximum punishment, potential defenses, and a discussion of the strengths and weaknesses of the prosecution’s

-experienced military lawyer.
+case, consult with an experienced military lawyer.
 See our case results here.

 Defending Your Freedom